Isolated zero mode in a quantum computer from a duality twist: Effects of Interactions

 In the language of Majorana fermions, the above is a four-fermion and hence interacting term.
 The Floquet unitary is now given by

 Note that $H_{xx}$ not only breaks integrability, but it also does not commmute with the discrete symmetry $\Omega_r$ due to the $\sigma^x_{r\pm1}\sigma^x_{r}$ terms.
 We repeat the same quantum simulation for the interacting model with the defect location at site $r=L-1$.
-We find that the $\sigma^y_r$-correlator at the defect remains constant, while all other correlators decay with time (see Fig.~2 of the Supplemental Material).
-However, the full dynamics of the $\sigma^y_r$-correlator at the defect is not captured in this figure as we can run the Floquet dynamics in the device only for a {short time, about 20 Floquet cycles,} before noise takes over.
-We show the theoretical behavior of the Majorana zero mode by performing exact diagonalization for long times in {Fig.~\ref{fig:CompareInteractions}(a)}.
-The Majorana modes decay to a plateau, and the plateau height decreases with increasing interactions $J_x$.
-We capture only the initial portions of this behavior in the quantum device (see Fig.~\ref{fig:CompareInteractions}(b) and (c)).
+We find that the $\sigma^y_r$-correlator at the defect remains constant, while all other correlators decay with time as shown in Fig.~\ref{fig:IBMKolkataIntaractions}.
+We observe a similar behavior to the noninteracting case shown in Fig.~\ref{fig:XYZautocorrelation} for both bulk and defect autocorrelation functions, within the studied number of Floquet cycles.